MyParcelCOM/docs/content/api/create-a-shipment/_index.md

 #### Use the service-code meta property to let the API resolve the service and contract
 While the above mentioned way of retrieving services and contracts gives high confidence that the chosen service and contract can be used for the shipment, it does require quite some requests to be made to the MyParcel.com API.
-An alternative, more convenient but riskier way to attach a service and contract to a shipment, is by posting a service-code in the meta of the post body of the shipment.
+An alternative way to attach a service and contract to a shipment, is by posting a service-code in the meta of the post body of the shipment.
+This can be useful if a user knows for sure that a service exists for a certain service code and that the service can be used for this shipment.

 See the below example of what such a request body would look like.